 We were clear in our plan to design a high quality product.

-You’ve made it through 12 of the Top 17 Website Copy Errors, found in PHraseD’s evaluation of small and mid-level businesses.
-Were the most common mistakes, so far, what you thought they would be?
-Are there any writing mistakes that you found surprising?
-What processes will you be putting in place to ensure your website doesn’t fall victim to these common writing mistakes?
+You’ve made it through 12 of the Top 17 Common Writing Mistakes to Avoid, found in PHraseD’s evaluation of small and mid-level businesses.
+Were the most common mistakes to avoid , so far, what you thought they would be?
+Are there any writing mistakes to avoid that you found surprising?
+What processes will you be putting in place to ensure your website doesn’t fall victim to these common writing mistakes to avoid?
 More importantly, are you ready for the top 5?
 Let’s dig in!

 #5.
 Plural/Singular Nouns and Verbs

-This writing mistake was found in almost every site that was evaluated.
+This writing mistake to avoid was found in almost every site that was evaluated.
 In some cases there were errors with both singular and plural nouns and verbs.
 Need an example?
 Here you go:

 She suffer from bad skin.